fedellen/list-together/README.md

 This app also features some limited offline functionality.
 Users can install the app locally as a PWA.
 When in offline mode, they can view their last available list queries from the cache.
 Interacting with the lists does not work offline.

-## **👨🏿‍💻 Todos before release**
+## **👨🏿‍💻 Todo before release**

-- `SideMenu` rendered in an array to prevent buttons from shifting
-- Check undo / redo conditions from state, handle conflicts
 - Setup dark-mode hook and design the dark version
 - Fix `AddItem` modal's bounciness with `AutoComplete`
 - Standardize modal styling `RenameList` and `RemoveList` with `ShareList`
-- Write out unit tests for critical front-end components
+- Write out unit tests for critical front-end components / logic
 - Research and implement more testing methods for front-end / integration testing
 - Determine `if (!online)` for PWA offline list query viewing
 - Manually test the offline functionality of the production React build
 - Setup Docker for the backend, learn Dokku for deployment
 - Clear out remaining bugs

-## **🤔 Possible todos after release**
+## **🤔 Possibly todo after release**

 - Implement offline mutation capabilities for Apollo Client
-- Convert callbacks to Redis to prevent them from being cancelled
+- Convert server callbacks to Redis to prevent them from being cancelled
 - Add an `./app` directory with a React Native version of List Together

 ## **🐞 Known Bugs**